 (7) For the purposes of this section, a reference to the disposal of an application includes a reference to the withdrawal of the application by the applicant.

-(8) In this section, “civil penalty” means a penalty which is imposed on a credit provider by the operation of section 42, 67 or 81 or of the Credit (Administration) Act 1984 and under which the debtor is not liable to pay to the credit provider an amount otherwise payable under a regulated contract.
+(8) In this section, civil penalty means a penalty which is imposed on a credit provider by the operation of section 42, 67 or 81 or of the Credit (Administration) Act 1984 and under which the debtor is not liable to pay to the credit provider an amount otherwise payable under a regulated contract.

 [Section 85B inserted by No. 58 of 1992 s.
 10; amended by No. 55 of 2004 s.
 174.]